Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 BC Parks describes the Khutzeymateen as a landscape of rugged peaks, wetlands, old-growth temperate rainforest, and a large estuary, an intact coastal ecosystem that helps support one of Canada’s highest concentrations of grizzly bears.

-What makes the Khutzeymateen especially compelling is not only the possibility of seeing grizzlies, but the setting itself, a place where the priority is to let bears remain bears.
+What makes the Khutzeymateen especially compelling is not only the possibility of seeing grizzlies, but the integrity of the place itself, a protected inlet where access is carefully managed and responsible viewing comes first.

 BC Parks states that the area is collaboratively managed by BC Parks, the Coast Tsimshian First Nations, and the Gitsi’is Tribe, reflecting its ecological and cultural importance.